Athletics at the 1956 Summer Olympics – Men's 400 metres hurdles: Summary

 During the final, the six lanes were fairly even, with Lituyev pushing the backstretch to gain a slight advantage going in to the final turn.
 That was swallowed up during the turn as Davis surged, leading Eddie Southern and Gert Potgieter off the turn.
 Davis expanded his lead over Southern from 2 meters to 5 meters down the home stretch for the win.
 Over the final barrier, Potgieter caught his trail leg on the hurdle which knocked him off balance.
 He was able to take two more strides then did a face plant in the middle of the track.
 On the inside, Josh Culbreath was able to cruise by for bronze, completing the American sweep.

 Competition format

-The competition returned to the three-round format used since 1908 (except the four-round competition in 1952): quarterfinals, semifinals, and a final.
+The competition returned to the three-round format used since 1908 (except the four-round competition in 1952): heats, semifinals, and a final.
 Ten sets of hurdles were set on the course.
 The hurdles were 3 feet (91.5 centimetres) tall and were placed 35 metres apart beginning 45 metres from the starting line, resulting in a 40 metres home stretch after the last hurdle.
 The 400 metres track was standard.

-There were 6 quarterfinal heats with between 3 and 6 athletes each.
-The top 2 men in each quarterfinal advanced to the semifinals.
+There were 6 heats with between 3 and 6 athletes each.
+The top 2 men in each heat advanced to the semifinals.
 The 12 semifinalists were divided into 2 semifinals of 6 athletes each, with the top 3 in each semifinal advancing to the 6-man final.